GauravK28/Soccer-Player-Detection/README.md

     and marks it differently
 - Can download the detected video

-### Notes
+### Important Notes
 - To exit out of a video just press the escape key
-- Uploading files are based frmo the assets directory and only handles file names that are 24 characters or less (limitation because of ImGui but can be increased if needed)
+- Uploading files are based from the assets directory (which is git-ignored) and only handles file names that are 24 characters or less (limitation because of ImGui but can be increased if needed)